cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

   }
 }
 ```
-Note that we replaced the previous `steps` with the `publishEvent` step (along with the `gitHubParseOriginUrl` pipeline library utility step).
+Note that we replaced the previous `steps` with the `publishEvent` step (along with the `gitHubParseOriginUrl` pipeline library utility step that will provide the GitHub repository the bundle is being updated from).
 The `publishEvent` step with send a notification to a message bus on Operations Center and result in the triggering of any job that is configured to listen for that event.
 The configuration for the job that it triggers [is available here](https://github.com/cloudbees-days/cloudbees-ci-casc-bundle-update/blob/main/Jenkinsfile).

 20. Navigate back to your CloudBees CI ***managed controller*** and then navigate to the ***main*** branch job of your **ops-controller** Multi-branch Project in the **cbci-casc-automation** Organization Folder project.
 After the job successfully completes, navigate to the top-level of your ***managed controller***.
 21. Click on the **Manage Jenkins** link in the left navigation menu and then click on the **CloudBees Configuration as Code export and update** configuration link. ![CloudBees Configuration config](config-bundle-system-config.png?width=50pc)